viodotcom/opticks/docs/optimizely-integration.md

 ### The DataFile

 The Opticks Optimizely integration makes some assumptions on how the experiments are set up.
-Optimizely supports two types of flags, "Feature Flags" (Boolean Toggles in Opticks) and Experiments (Multi Toggles in Opticks).
+Optimizely supports two types of flags, "Feature Flags" and Experiments .
-The Opticks library uses certain conventions to wrap both concepts in a predictable API, where experiment variations are in the `a`, `b`, `c` format and Boolean Toggles return only `true` or `false`.
+The Opticks library uses certain conventions to wrap both concepts in a predictable API, where experiment variations are in the `a`, `b`, `c` format.

 The following is subject to change, but right now Opticks uses both Feature Flags and the Experiments concepts of the Optimizely SDK which means you'll need